minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

-4. Create a demo user and grant to sufficient privilege.
+4. Create a lab user and grant to sufficient privileges.

    ```
    <copy>